Anoka Hit & Run Attorneys

 Hit-and-run crashes are a growing concern.
 Nationally, hit-and-run deaths have increased by 7.2% on average each year since 2009.
 In Minnesota, hit-and-run crashes amounted to 11% of all crashes in 2018.
-The consequences of being the victim of a hit-and-run crash can be considerable, from serious injury with expensive medical expenses, lost time at work, and damage to your vehicle.
+The consequences of being the victim of a hit-and-run crash can be considerable, including serious injury with expensive medical expenses, lost time at work, and damage to your vehicle.

-What Is a Hit and Run?
+What Is a Hit & Run?

 A hit-and-run is when the driver of a vehicle collides with or forces another vehicle or pedestrian or bicyclist off the road, then leaves the scene without stopping to properly exchange information and accept responsibility for damages or injuries.
 Leaving the scene of a car accident can result in criminal charges and civil sanctions.